Schmutsi/Network-Operating-System/DHCP.md

 default-lease-time 600;
 max-lease-time 7200;
 ```

 We establish the name of our domain and the different servers and decide of a lease time (how long do we reserve an ip address to a specific device).
-Then on the same file :
+Then on the same file:

 ```
 subnet 192.168.1.0 netmask 255.255.255.0 {
 range 192.168.1.40 192.168.1.60;